Jason Heyward Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 18th in the league.
+- The Pirates pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates' 4.33 team ERA ranks 18th among all league pitching staffs.
+- The Pirates have a 4.36 team ERA that ranks 18th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 82 home runs (one per game), the second-fewest in baseball.
+- Pirates pitchers combine to give up the third-fewest home runs in baseball (86 total, one per game).

-- Ortiz (2-3) takes the mound for the Pirates in his 10th start of the season.
-He's put together a 4.11 ERA in 50 1/3 innings pitched, with 31 strikeouts.
+- Bido (0-1 with a 4.74 ERA and 18 strikeouts in 19 2/3 innings pitched) gets the start for the Pirates, his fifth of the season.

-- The right-hander's most recent appearance came on Thursday against the San Diego Padres, when he tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- The right-hander's most recent time out came on Friday against the Milwaukee Brewers, when he went 3 1/3 innings, surrendering four earned runs while allowing four hits.

-- The 24-year-old has put up an ERA of 4.11, with 5.5 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .291 against him.
+- The 27-year-old has amassed an ERA of 4.74, with 8.5 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.